hailo-ai/hailo-rpi5-examples/community_projects/traffic_sign_detection/README.md

 ## Overview
-This application demonstrates a Traffic Sign Recognition (TSR) & mapping application with GPS coordinates.
+This application demonstrates a Traffic Sign Detection & mapping application with GPS coordinates.
 The application performs the following steps:
 1. Object detection using the YOLO network.
 2. If a stop sign is detected, the GPS coordinates are recorded.
 * Currently, only stop signs are supported.